OtmaneRiffi/Formations/README.md

 * problem 2: reduction of food waste.

 ## How is it used?
+This solution must be based on previous food distributions and take into account many phenomena such as the weather, the day of the week, the season, the number of people during the previous distribution, and many others.

 The tool will take the form of a website in which associations that so wish can enter their information from the day before, such as the number of meals distributed, the number of beneficiaries, the date, the duration, etc.
 The site will then suggest a number of meals to prepare and a confidence index.
 The model will have to constantly update itself and try to improve its performance.